-- (a) Effective the first full pay period after July 1, 2013, each employee required to work a shift that begins between the hours of 2:00 PM and 10:59 PM shall receive \$1.40 for each hour worked and \$1.56 for each hour worked on a shift that begins between the hours of 11:00 PM and 5:00 AM.
-Employees who begin a shift at or after 12 noon will be paid a shift differential for hours after 2:00 PM when 75 percent of their work hours are scheduled within the designated times above. - (b) Employees receiving a shift differential of 5 percent of base salary for a non-rotating shift as of June 30, 1990, shall retain the dollar amount of that differential in lieu of the amounts specified in subparagraph (a) above.
+- (a) Effective the first full pay period following July 1, 2021, employees shall receive one dollar and forty-two cents (\$1.42) for each hour worked on a work shift that begins on or after 12:00 noon and prior to 7:59 p.m., and one dollar and eighty-seven cents (\$1.87) for each hour worked on a shift that begins on or after 8:00 p.m. and before 5:59 a.m.
+Overtime hours worked during the above prescribed shifts shall be paid the differential. - (b) Employees receiving a shift differential of 5 percent of base salary for a non-rotating shift as of June 30, 1990, shall retain the dollar amount of that differential in lieu of the amounts specified in subparagraph (a) above.
 The dollar amount received as a differential as of June 30, 1990, shall remain constant during the term of this Agreement.
-Any employee vacating or filling a position previously subject to the 5 percent differential, shall no longer be entitled to the same. - (c) Employees receiving a shift differential under subparagraph (b) above shall automatically become eligible for shift differential under subparagraph (a) above if the differential in (a) is greater than the amount received by the employee under (b) above. - (d) Ride-On Shift Differential

-Ride-On drivers currently starting AM runs at or before 4:29 AM shall receive the differential for the entirety of their AM run.
+Any employee vacating or filling a position previously subject to the 5 percent differential, shall no longer be entitled to the same. - (c) Employees receiving a shift differential under subparagraph (b) above shall automatically become eligible for shift differential under subparagraph (a) above if the differential in (a) is greater than the amount received by the employee under (b) above. - (d) Ride-On Shift Differential Ride-On drivers currently starting AM runs at or before 4:29 AM shall receive the differential for the entirety of their AM run.
 Any shifts beginning between 4:30 AM and 5:00 AM shall be paid the differential for the first 4 hours of their shift.